Tips & Tricks

 Wash the empty eggshells in warm water until all of the egg white is removed being careful not to remove the papery thin membrane attached to the inside of the shell since it contains important nutrients for your pet's joints that help with arthritis.

 Lay the broken shells out on paper towels and allow them to air dry thoroughly.
 I then store them in an extra egg carton in the cabinet until I have enough to grind.
 Break the eggshells up into small pieces and grind them into a fine powder in a coffee grinder you have NOT ground coffee in.
 I have a grinder specifically for Kirby so I don’t have to worry about what might have been left behind that can harm him.
 You can put the egg shells in a plastic bag and use a rolling pin to grind them.
-Store in a glass jar with a tight fitting lid in a dry place like a kitchen cabinet.
+Store in a glass jar with a tight fitting lid in a dry place like a kitchen cabinet for up to two months.
+Add 1/2 teaspoon per pound of meat in a recipe or 1/4 teaspoon per cup of prepared food.
 1 medium sized eggshell equals 1 teaspoon of powder.